 Benefits of Pool Handrails

 The pool handrails are not just for décor purposes but also a great utility.
-They have been useful for many purposes like:
+They have been helpful for many purposes like:

 - It acts as a supporting element while entering and exiting to pool.
-It would be difficult to make an entry and exit into the pool without any supporting object.
+It would not be easy to make an entry and exit into the pool without any supporting object.

-- Useful for children who are learning swimming.
-Children are taught to swim near the deck so that they can grip the handrails in case they feel like drowning.
+- Beneficial for children who are learning swimming.
+Children are taught to swim near the deck to grip the handrails if they feel like drowning.

-- Provides other benefits like therapy treatments, rehabilitation, and treatment of other disabilities.
+- Provides other benefits like therapy treatments, rehabilitation, and treatment of different disabilities.

 - The handrails give a sense of security to beginners and hence help in learning swimming.
-While learning to swim, people swim near the handrails to prevent themselves from drowning.
+While learning to swim, people swim near the railings to prevent themselves from drowning.

 - Very important in deep swimming pools for quick entry and exit.